-Then, we create a BOC story based on the newly created model, to display both Sales and Growth Rate % for all Product Lines and for all years in the data model (2016 to 2020).
+Then, we create a SAP Analytics Cloud story based on the newly created model, to display both Sales and Growth Rate % for all Product Lines and for all years in the data model (2016 to 2020).
 The driver is filled-in with manual inputs (potentially by copy-pasting from an Excel spreadsheet for example).We publish our modifications to a new Budget public version.

 Once completed, we need to create the Value Driver Tree itself, defining some data source nodes (Growth Rate %) and Year-over-Year nodes (Sales) for each Product Line.
 Year-over-Year nodes could be calculated “On Details” (meaning on the leaf members of the remaining Time dimension) or “On Aggregates” (meaning on parent members of the remaining Time dimension).
 This choice will obviously change the simulation results accordingly.
 Finally, a Union node is added to aggregate the tree branches.